divestedcg/rpm-hardened_malloc/README.md

 - Firefox/Tor Browser/etc.
 	- Workaround: add `blacklist /etc/ld.so.preload` to their firejail profiles
 	- Our patched firejail available via Divested-RPM includes this workaround
+- certbot segfaults consistently
+	- Workaround included for certbot-renew systemd service
 - php-fpm
-	- Workaround: add `InaccessiblePaths=-/etc/ld.so.preload` to a systemd unit override
-	- Our brace includes this workaround
-- certbot segfaults consistently
+	- Workaround included for php-fpm systemd service
+- virtiofs will stall out if used on host
+	- Wokaround included for virtqemud systemd servie
-- qemu with virgl enabled will randomly segfault
+- qemu with virgl enabled will sometimes randomly segfault
 - nautilus will randomly segfault when navigating directory trees too quickly

 License